Reasonable Care: What Property Managers Need to Know

 • Increased maintenance costs.
 Frequent break-ins can result in the need to replace doors, lighting, and windows and fix many other types of damage.

-Security measures are critical if you do not live on your premises.
-Research shows complexes with remote landlords are associated with more disturbances, assaults, and drugs than those with landlords living nearby or on-site.
+Good to know: Security measures are especially critical if management does not live on premises.
+Research shows complexes with remote landlordsA tend to have more disturbances, assaults, and drugs compared to those with landlords living nearby or on-site.

-So, you’re likely wondering: How much security do you need?
+So you’re likely wondering: How much security do you need?

 To answer the above question, let’s return to the definition of reasonable care.
 Ask yourself: